LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/angular-1st-steps.rst

 in an HTML file.
 In this case, ``<hello>`` reserves space on the webpage for information supplied by the ``hello.components.ts`` file.

-As we add more and more pieces to our template, we will define specific tags to help us arrange the different items on the screen.
+As we add more pieces to our template, we will define specific tags to help us arrange the different items on the screen.
 This makes it easier for us to keep track of our content.
-We can think, *OK, put the movie list here, the grocery list there, and the kids' photos on the next page*, and then define ``<movies>``, ``<grocery-list>``, and ``<kids-photos>`` tags to pull in the data and clearly place it where we want.
+For example, if we want to build a webpage that contains a shopping list, a movies to watch list, and family photos, we can define the tags ``<movies>``, ``<grocery-list>``, and ``<family-photos>``.
+With these tags, we can reference specific content whenever we want and clearly place it on a page.
+The tags also make it easy to play with new styles and formats for our grocery list without changing much code or altering the appearance of the movie list or photos.

 ``app.component.ts`` File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^